 Let's face it: independent workers and creatives have been known to undervalue their time and downplay their labor.
 This is why it is crucial for the self-employed to keep track of the time they spend working with objective tools: smart technology that registers and reports billable hours in real-time, in real numbers (and without low-balling oneself!)

 Independent contractors are notoriously not great at income and expense tracking, setting (and keeping to) budgets, keeping track of bureaucratic deadlines, filing 1099 taxes correctly and on time, and other bookkeeping and financial management practices.
+That's where our self-employed tax software comes in.

 Independent contractors find it particularly difficult to keep and organize all the receipts for business expenses -- after all, their focus is on delivering excellence to each and every client they have.
-Unfortunately, neglecting to keep track of receipts for work-related expense-tracking purposes results in having to pay higher taxes on a higher net income.
+Unfortunately, neglecting to keep track of receipts/work-related expense-tracking purposes results in having to pay higher taxes on a higher net income.
 That's money out of the independent contractor's pocket!
 The app will automatically know what receipts to keep for taxes and organize them for you.

 Most independent contractors wish they could simply focus on delivering the best goods/services to their clients -- but, in the modern world, if you want to work independently, you are now a small business (and are subject to rules and regulations that apply to being a small business, not to mention the unavoidable business expenses).